 All of the commands below for Terraform also apply to OpenTofu.
 When using the command, replace terraform with tofu.

-After executing the terraform init command, the working directory will contain, at a minimum, the following:
+After you run terraform init, the working directory will contain at least the following:

-terraform init: Initialize the working directoryterraform plan: Preview changes before applyingterraform apply: Apply the proposed changesterraform destroy: Tear down the created infrastructureAs you can see, terraform init is the first step that enables all subsequent operations.
+terraform init: Initialize the working directoryterraform plan: Preview changes before applyingterraform apply: Apply the proposed changesterraform destroy: Tear down the created infrastructureIt is the first step, and the rest of the workflow depends on it.

 Providers are plugins that Terraform uses to manage resources.
-The terraform init command ensures that the correct provider plugins are downloaded and installed.
-It checks the provider version specified in your configuration and downloads the appropriate version from the Terraform Registry or a specified custom provider source.
+Running terraform init makes sure the right provider plugins get downloaded and installed.
+It checks the provider version in your configuration and pulls that version from the Terraform Registry or a custom provider source you point it at.

 Example provider version specification: